koenrane/KR-new-site/content/seeking-power-is-often-convergently-instrumental-in-mdps.md

 Whenever we make a move that ends the game, we can't go anywhere else – we have to stay put.
 Since each terminal state has the same chance of being optimal, a move which doesn't end the game is more probable under optimality than a move which ends the game.

-Starting on the left, all but one move leads to ending the game, but the second-to-last move allows us to keep choosing between five more final outcomes.
+Starting on the left, all but one move leads to ending the game, but the second-to-last move allows us to keep choosing among five extra final outcomes.
 If you care a lot about the future, then the first green move has a 50% chance of being optimal, while each alternative action is only optimal for 10% of goals.
 So we see a kind of “power preservation” arising, _even in Tic-Tac-Toe_.

 Remember how, as the agent cares more about the future, more of its POWER comes from its ability to wait, while _also_ waiting becomes more probable under optimality?